henriksommerfeld/blog-hugo/content/article/2024-03-02-databases-as-dev-tool/index.md

   execute function core.trigger_supplement_before_insert();
 {{</code>}}

+*Apparently there is no law that require us to hold shift while typing SQL* ☝️ *We also have better syntax highlighting in our editors than my blog can render.*

 ### Migrations

 We write migrations by adding a `.sql` file to the database folder which is